|Nutrition Facts (per serving)|

 - 1/4 teaspoon freshly ground black pepper

-Butter a 2 1/2 to 3-quart baking dish and set aside.
+Butter a 2 1/2 to the 3-quart baking dish and set aside.

 Tear the bread into small pieces and spread evenly in the prepared baking dish.
 Sprinkle the bread layer with the cooked and drained sausage.
 Sprinkle the sausage layer with the shredded cheese.